okta/okta.github.io/_source/_posts/2017-05-17-develop-a-mobile-app-with-ionic-and-spring-boot.md

 **Changelog:**

 * Feb 14, 2018: Updated to use the latest versions of Ionic (3.19.1 with Angular 5) and Spring Boot (1.5.10).
-See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/spring-boot-ionic-example/pull/2).
+See the code changes in [oktadeveloper/spring-boot-ionic-example#2](https://github.com/oktadeveloper/spring-boot-ionic-example/pull/2).
 Changes to this article can be viewed in [okta/okta.github.io#1644](https://github.com/okta/okta.github.io/pull/1644).